-If you are obese or overweight, a main treatment advised for NAFLD is usually gradual weight loss and regular exercise.
-This not only helps with NAFLD but will help reduce your risk of developing cardiovascular problems.
+If you are obese or overweight, the main treatment advised for NAFLD is usually gradual weight loss and regular exercise.
+This not only helps with NAFLD, but will help reduce your risk of developing cardiovascular problems.
 Other treatment methods are discussed below.

 What does the liver do?

 The liver is in the upper right part of the tummy (abdomen).
 Its functions include:

 - Storing fuel for the body.
 Much of the food we eat is broken down by the body into a type of sugar called glucose.
 This is what our bodies use for energy.
 Glucose can't be stored so it is turned into a storage version called glycogen.
 This is kept in the liver and, when we need energy, it releases it in the form of glucose.
 The liver also stores iron and vitamins.

 - Making proteins that are essential for blood to clot (clotting factors).

 - Helping to remove or process alcohol, medicines and poisons from the body.